mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 Often when testing network connections, a ping request is sent using the [ping command](https://linux.die.net/man/8/ping).
 This command sends a request using the Internet control message protocol (ICMP) and awaits a successful response to the request.
-In the test, the application tcpdump is used on the receiving VM (Kali).
+In the test, the application Tcpdump is used on the receiving VM (Kali).
 Using Tcpdump is not necessary to test network connectivity with ICMP requests, but it does verify that the host responding to the ICMP request, is the host that connectivity where tested towards.
 Strictly speaking, this is seems redundant in a small setup such as this.
 But it is a good  habit, that will come in handy when you are testing in bigger environments, or in the late hours with a tired mind.